taio7/Thesis/README.md

-The baseline experiment is under scripts/train.py
+The new scripts with parquet files are under revised.